zalyoung/gitlab-handbook/content/handbook/engineering/_index.md

 #### 1. Creating an Engineering coverage issue

-PTO longer than 5 consecutive days during a milestone should not be planned once that milestone planning is complete and the milestone begins.
+PTO longer than 5 consecutive days during a given milestone should not be requested after planning for that milestone has been completed to prevent disrupting the plans for that milestone.
 There may be exceptions due to urgent scenarios or other reasons that should be discussed with your manager (e.g. team / individual hit their targets earlier in that milestone [because we measure impact, not activity](/handbook/values/#measure-impact-not-activity) or if there is a strong need of the team member to take that PTO).

 You can use [this issue template](https://gitlab.com/gitlab-com/engineering-division/pto-coverage/-/issues/new) to define handshake responsibilities.
 For extended leave, it is important to find one or more Directly Responsible Individuals (DRIs) that will be able to make decisions while you are away.
 This may be your manager, another engineer, or maybe the Product Manager for your team.
 The coverage issue should contain all the necessary information for the DRIs to make good decisions in your absence, so please make sure to include as much detail as needed.
 The coverage issue should highlight work impact estimates, mitigations identified, and coverage alternatives.